oikeusministerio/docsbox/README.md

 GRAYLOG_PATH - Graylog server input path (default: '/gelf') GRAYLOG_SOURCE - Graylog name for the logger Host
 ```

-# Configuration
-The service can be configurable through the yml file `docsbox/config/config.yml`.

 # REST API
 The conversion can be made using VIA or by sending the file appended to the request.